sheffield-supernova/phy319_blog/_posts/2020-02-21-lists-lists-dict.md

 i = 1 #index for the second element print(newlist[i]) #prints out 2
 {% endhighlight %}
-The implication of this is that the last element of the list is `len(newlist) - 1`.
+The implication of this is that the last element of the list has an index `len(newlist) - 1` or in this case `6`.

 If we want to through each element in the list, we can iterate over the list, using a `for` loop (with the `range` function - which gives a series of numbers, ranging from `0` to `len(newlist) - 1`):